Sunroom vs 3-Season Room: What’s the Difference in BC?

 Can I convert a 3-season room to 4-season?

 Sometimes, but it’s expensive.
 You’d need to add wall and roof insulation, upgrade to thermal windows, extend your HVAC system, and possibly reinforce or replace the foundation.
-Total conversion often costs 60–80% of building a 4-season room from scratch.
+A full conversion often costs nearly as much as building a 4-season room from scratch.
 If year-round use is even a possibility, build for it from the start.

 What’s the difference between a solarium and a sunroom?